teasdalm/rmindex/README.md

 # rmindex

-R codex to look a multiplex indexes
+R codex to look at multiplex indexes

 ### Usage